Dibz15/OpenMineChangeDetection/README.md

   - Stated changes: Any changes made to the original LSNet repository are visible in the commit history of this history.
 In general, the changes made were as minimal as possible.
 Some modifications were intended to improve module importing when using the code in a Jupyter Notebook.
 Other changes include adding a PyTorch Lightning wrapper class of the original LSNet training code, and making configuration file changes.
 - **DDPM-CD**: Licensed under an MIT License.

 Additionally, under `datasets` I have adapted some code from the [torchgeo](https://github.com/microsoft/torchgeo) and [tiler](https://github.com/the-lay/tiler) libraries for loading the OMS2CD, OMCD, and OSCD datasets.
-Both libraries are available under an MIT Licence.
+Both libraries are available under an MIT License.